 Your credit score is a three-digit number that lenders use to help them decide whether you’re financially responsible or not.
-For example, lenders will use your score to decide how likely it is you will repay your loan or credit back on-time.
+For example, lenders will use your score to decide how likely it is you will repay your loan or credit back on time.
 Therefore, it is an important factor in your financial life.
 The higher the credit score, the better.
 Most importantly, a higher score will allow you to easily qualify for loans or credit cards at more favourable terms.
-This will save you money in the long-term.
-But if you’re currently faced with a poor score, how do you go about improving your credit score?
+This will save you money in the long term.
+But if you’re currently faced with a poor score, how do you go about improving your credit score and obtaining good credit?

 If your credit score is not where you’d like it to be, you’re not alone.
 Improving your credit scores takes time.
 But the sooner you address the issues that might be dragging it down, the faster your credit scores will go up.
 You can increase your scores by taking several steps.
-For instance, establishing a track record of paying bills on time, paying down debt and taking advantage of tools like Score-Up, Marble Maestro and MyMarble.
+For instance, establishing a track record of paying bills on time, obtaining a secured credit card, paying down debt and taking advantage of tools like Score-Up, Marble Maestro and MyMarble.
 Let’s learn more.

 How Are Credit Scores Calculated?